SGNL Policy Snippet Reference

 • Principal - Defines the population of principals (e.g. users, services, robots) that a policy will apply to.
 It may look at an attribute or relationship of users in order to define a cohort, e.g. All Users in a Corporate Azure AD that have a department of ‘Engineering’.

-• Action - Defines the actions that SGNL receives from your integration at the Access Service.
+• Action - Defines the actions that SGNL receives from your Protected System at the Access Service.
 These might include simple actions such as “read” or “write”, or more complex actions such as “issue refund” or “createUser”.

-• Asset - Defines the resource(s) that need protecting within a specific Integration.
+• Asset - Defines the resource(s) that need protecting within a specific Protected System.
 These may be individual customers, accounts, products, or something else.
 Asset-scoped snippets can increase the specificity of policies, e.g. Customer data for customers with more than 10,000 employees.

 • Condition - Defines the conditions with which to allow or deny.
 Condition snippets might look to ensure that a given principal has an appropriate business justification (e.g. through a ServiceNow Case assigned for a given customer), or might look to ensure the user is in the right location, on a trusted device.